Our Mission Statement

 In May 1997 the Police Unity Tour was organized by Officer Patrick P. Montuore of the Florham Park, NJ Police Department, with the hope of bringing public awareness of Law Enforcement Officers who have died in the line of duty and to honor their sacrifices.
 We started in 1997 with 18 riders on a four day fund-raising bicycle ride from Florham Park, NJ to the National Law Enforcement Officers Memorial in Washington D.C. which raised $18,000.00.

-This past May(2017) we had over 2500 members nationwide who made the trip, and we are proud to announce that we were able to donate 2.6 Million Dollars to the National Law Enforcement Officers Memorial Fund bringing our total donations to almost 23 Million Dollars.
+This past May(2018) we had over 2500 members nationwide who made the trip, and we are proud to announce that we were able to donate more than 2.6 Million Dollars to the National Law Enforcement Officers Memorial Fund bringing our total donations to more than $ 23 Million Dollars over their history.

 In late 2005, the Police Unity Tour pledged $5 million in support of the National Law Enforcement Museum.
 Inspired by our commitment and our motto, "WE RIDE FOR THOSE WHO DIED" the National Law Enforcement Officers Memorial Fund has selected our organization to be the sponsor of the Museum's Hall of Remembrance.